yaoxufeng/EvoPlace/README.md

 ```

 # Notes
-Due to size constraints, we have omitted the generated thoughts, all discovered algorithms, and embeddings files from this anonymous GitHub repository.
-These files will be provided in the future open-source GitHub version.
+Due to size constraints, we have omitted the generated thoughts, all discovered algorithms, and embeddings files from this version.
+These files will be provided in the future version.